populationgenomics/talos/README.md

 Talos is implemented using **Nextflow**, with all dependencies containerised via Docker.
 The example workflows can be run locally or on a cluster.

+There are two primary workflows:

+* `preparation.nf`: downloads and formats data in preparation for Talos runs
+* `main.nf`: imports and executes the two sub-workflows which comprise the Talos runs

 ### **1. Install Requirements**